Pop-Code/nestjs-console/README.md

 Registering methods using the ConsoleService is more flexible than decorators.
 When you use the ConsoleService, you simply bind your methods to the cli manually.
-This is usefull if you need to create the cli or a part of the cli at runtime, depending on others providers values , you could bind or not specific methods.
+This is usefull if you need to create the cli or a part of the cli at runtime.
 This way you can also create mutliple commands ans sub commands from the same class.

 ```ts